ryanhollister/sf-problem1/README.markdown

 iterator should be rewindable and thus able to iterate over its elements repeatedly.
 To simplify the task we have used a ResultSet object instead of a PDO Statement.
 The EntityIterator iterates over the ResultSet object directly.
-Like the PDO Statemen, the ResultSet does not have the ability to rewind.
+Like the PDO Statement, the ResultSet does not have the ability to rewind.

 A few constraints and notes
 ---------------------------

-* Implement the RewindableEntityIterator class is the src directory
+* Implement the RewindableEntityIterator class in the src directory
 * Do not alter any other files in the src directory
 * There are quite a few corner cases to consider
 * There is a PHPUnit test file in the tests directory - add additional tests if it's helpful to you.